lse-ds105/ds105a-2024-w06-summative-so-hl/README.md

 ## **4. Project Structure**
 - `data_collection.py`: Collects rainfall data from [OpenMeTeo](https://open-meteo.com/)
 - `analysis.ipynb`: Main Jupyter notebook for data analysis and visualisation
-- `my_functions.py`: Script for all functons to be imported into Jupyter notebook
+- `my_functions.py`: Script for all functions to be imported into Jupyter notebook
 - `requirements.txt`: Text file containing all requirements necessary to run the project
 - `data/`: Directory where collected data is stored as CSV files and additional data required for analysis is stored
 - `README.md`: Project documentation